JalenDixon/nodeLibrary/README.md

 ### Write

 #### This method takes in the filepath and the data (of any type) that you wish to write.
-If there is no file at that path, one will be created
+If there is no file at that path, one will be created.

 `useNode.write("/folder/example.txt","Hello world")`

 ### Read

 #### This method takes in the filepath and the data (of any type) that you wish to read.
-If there is no file at that path, the method will produce an error, which will be console.logged
+If there is no file at that path, the method will produce an error, which will be console.logged.

 `useNode.readFile("/folder/example.txt")`

 ### Append

 #### This method takes in the filepath and the data (of any type) that you wish to append to the end of the targeted file.
-If there is no file at that path, one will be created
+If there is no file at that path, one will be created.

 `useNode.append("/folder/example.txt","Hello world the sequel")`